 How to Handle Care Giver Problems

 Having gone over the many issues that caregivers face, it has become clear how overwhelming the role of caregiving can be.
-Luckily there are solutions to overcoming these challenges.
+Luckily there are solutions to overcoming these common challenges too.

 You can greatly reduce your stress by accepting help.
 No one should be expected to handle a terrible situation on their own.
-By accepting help, you can focus on maintaining your own mental and physical health which will only make you a stronger and better caregiver to your sick family member.
+By accepting help, you can focus on your caregiving responsibilities and maintaining your own mental and physical health which will only make you a stronger and better caregiver to your sick family member.

 Join a Support Group